TechGeek01/blog.flippedbits.io/content/post/2020-07-04-wrangling-dns-pt-01-pihole.md

 {{< wide-image src="/img/posts/2020/07/wrangling-dns-pt-01-pihole/pfsense-dns-resolver-host-override.png" title="pfSense DNS resolver's 'Host override' page" >}}

 In pfSense, instead of just one box for the input domain, this is split between domain, and hostname.
 If we were to enter `desktop.mydomain.com` in Pi-hole, in pfSense, we would instead make the domain `mydomain.com`, and make the hostname `desktop`, and pfSense will concatenate these together.
-To just make an alias for a domain, without a sudomain, just leave the hostname blank.
+To just make an alias for a domain, without a subdomain, just leave the hostname blank.

 Once you add a bunch of these entries, it can get confusing as to what these are all for, so pfSense provides a field to enter a description as to what this is for.
 This isn't parsed, and you can enter anything you want here.
 This is nice, and it's a feature Pi-hole doesn't seem to have just yet.
 Hopefully this'll be coming in the future.